-If you are experiencing issue paying your Council Tax, or owe us money please contact us, and we will do all we can to help if you.
-Alternatively, you can contact Citizens’ Advice for independent help.
+If you are experiencing issues paying your Council Tax, or owe us money, please contact us and we will do all we can to help if you.
+Alternatively, you can contact Citizens’ Advice or other charities/agencies for independent help.

 Summons and Liability Orders

 If you do not pay your Council Tax you will receive a Magistrates Court summons, the court will then decide if you are responsible to pay the full amount (known as a Liability Order).
 If we issue a summons and liability order, £82.50 costs will be added to what you owe us and further costs could be added if you do not pay straight away.

 Under the powers granted by the Magistrates we can take action without giving you further notice.

 - Taking money from your wages: If you are working, we can order your employer to take an amount, set by law, from your wage or salary before you are paid.
 Your employer can also charge you a small fee for doing this

 - Taking money from your benefits: If you are in receipt of Income Support or Job Seekers Allowance, we can ask the Department for Works and Pensions to take money from your benefit.
 Generally they will only be able to do this if other money is not already being taken

 We may instruct Enforcement Agents to collect the debt on our behalf, and if left unpaid, they may take your belongings to sell at public auction.
 This will help raise the money to pay your debt.
 You will be given 14 days notice before your belongings are taken.
 You can prevent this by paying the debt together with any charges or costs that may have arisen.